 98

-A 11 months old boy presents to the emergency department with diffuse abdominal pain that is worse with bowel movements.
+A 7 years old girl presents to the emergency department with diffuse abdominal pain.
 The child has no urinary symptoms.
-The pain started 43 hours ago.
-He has no history of fever and has had no vomiting with hard stools with frequent encopresis.
+The pain started 8 hours ago.
+She has no history of fever and has had no vomiting with infrequent stools.
 Is stooling twice a week.
 Has no known sick contacts.

 Past Medical History:

-Past medical history is is significant for being a picky eater with a history of poor fluid intake.
+Past medical history is is significant for a history of poor fluid intake.
 Has had mild, episodic abdominal discomfort for several months.
-Immunizations are up to date.
+Immunizations are delayed.
 The child is on the 50th percentile for weight and growing well.

 Family / Social History: